Dear RPWitness visitor. In order to fully enjoy this website you will need to update to a modern browser like Chrome or Firefox .

 I recently learned that quite a few people inquire with the RP Witness for practical suggestions on how congregations can find encouragement for reaching out with the gospel.

 What comes to mind, and what I’ve found to be heartening, begins with how God’s written Word is its own witness, given to stir up hope.
 We hear this in the words of John: “Truly Jesus did many other signs in the presence of His disciples, which are not written in this book; but these are written that you may believe that Jesus is the Christ, the Son of God, and that believing you may have life in His name” (John 20:30–31).
-For testimony concerning the direct ministry of God’s written Word, see the sidebar for comments of the two men who have served as my executive directors in Metanoia Prison Ministries.
+For testimony concerning the direct ministry of God’s written Word, see the bottom of the article for comments of the two men who have served as my executive directors in Metanoia Prison Ministries.

 This subject matter is dear to me because God’s Word as direct witness was instrumental in rescuing me from my most intense season of doubt as a college student.
 Though living in an ideal sort of circumstance for thriving in faith at Geneva College, I found myself grappling with questions for which I felt I had no adequate answers.
 The struggle was what I might call the epistemology dilemma of my faith.
 How could I know the message of Christ was the truth?